Ziyad185581/Customer-Risk-Analysis-Using-Power-BI/README.md

 - **Power BI**: For data visualization and dashboard creation.

 ---
-##👤 About Me
+## 👤 About Me

-Hi, I'm Moideen Siyad!
+Hi, I'm **Moideen Siyad**!
 This project reflects my skills in data visualization and analysis, particularly in customer retention strategies.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/moideen-siyad-a44649235/)